polynetwork/dev-docs/FAQ/template.md

 <h1 align="center">FAQ</h1>

-Though not exhaustive, these FAQs will help you get started and troubleshoot some of the most common problems users have when using Poly Bridge.
+Though not exhaustive, these FAQs will help you get started and troubleshoot some of the most common user problems when using Poly Bridge.

 ## Stay Tuned with Us:
 - Official site：https://www.poly.network/